Circuit-Level Modeling, Design, and Optimization for

-Homework writeups will be due on Wednesdays at the start of class.
-Handwritten assignments will be accepted, but when specified computer generated figures, graphs and results must be submitted.
+Homework will be due on Wednesdays before the start of class.
+Assignments can be turned in online via Canvas or in class.
+Hand written assignments will be accepted, but when specified computer generated figures, graphs and results must be submitted.
 Homeworks must be legible and all work should be shown.
 Illegible submissions will not be graded.

 If assignments or exams fall due on a religious holiday, please make arrangements